bennwitt/bennwitt/README.md

 ## 🚀 Who I Am

-I'm **Bennjogami**, an AI Engineer, artist, and philosophical hacker with a foot in the future and a heart in the now.
+I'm **Benn**, an AI Engineer, artist, and philosophical hacker with a foot in the future and a heart in the now.

 My mission?
 🛠️ **Build tools that amplify humans, not replace them.**